 The software will display the Baseline profile on the profile graph in a solid line format.
 Also on the profile graph is the Virtual Profile for the selected date/time.
 The Virtual Profile will be displayed on the profile graph in a dashed-line format.
 This display method allows you to easily distinguish between the Baseline and Virtual profiles.

 Below the profile graph, the Virtual Profile and Baseline profile statistics appear.
-Uncheck the Baseline check box to remove the Baseline statistics from view.
 Below the statistics, the Virtual Profile and Baseline profile recipes appear.

 Viewing Historical Profiles

-To view the Virtual Profiles for this product use the Green arrow buttons to either go forward in history or go backwards in history.
+To view the Virtual Profiles for this product, use the Green arrow buttons to either go forward in history or go backwards in history.
 Each time the arrow button is selected the software will display the next record in chronological order.